lmr97/extrem/README.md

 ***Ext**ernal and **Rem**ote file copy progam*

-This branch interfaces with the Google Drive REST API directly, instead of using the Python API.

 This program takes a given file, and copies it to a chosen external drive, as well as the user's Google Drive.
 A destination folder common to both locations can be specified if so desired.

+<u>*About this branch*</u>: *This branch interfaces with the Google Drive REST API directly, instead of using Google's Python client library, like the main branch.*

 ## Installation